kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 If, on the other hand, average rewards stagnate at a low value even as your policy is queried more and more frequently, it is an indication that something isn't setup right in your RL.
-My first go-to hyper-parameter to tweak would be the learning rate.
+My first go-to hyper-parameter to tweak then would be the learning rate.

 <p align="center">
   <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/raw/main/_posts/DQN-rewards-over-episodes-poor.png" width="800">
 </p>

 Of course, you also don't want the rewards to increase and then come back down again.

-There's also the question: How much training is too much training?
-This is where training RL becomes a bit of an art!
-This small 6-by-4 grid world is a very simple task and I was expecting the RL agent not needing too many trials to learn.
-500 episodes with 20 steps in the environment per episode was more than enough to learn the perfect policy.
-A more complicated task would require more training time.

 ## Q-values should be converging and racing each other